-Don't assume you're the only person that can't seem to figure out how everyone else can get their clothes so clean.
+Don't assume you're the only person that can't seem to figure out how to get your clothes really clean.
+Nobody has a corner on the clean clothes market.
+Just a few tips and you'll be a proud clothes washer too!
 I had the same thoughts many years ago.
 Back, when I first started doing my laundry, there was no internet to rely on for help.
-We learned by word of mouth or trial and error (too much bleach will actually dissolve clothing :( ).
+We learned by word of mouth, or trial and error (too much bleach will actually dissolve clothing :( ).

 I always enjoy hearing that.
 Now you can too.
 I'm going to share my tried and true methods here with you today!
 Your whites will actually be white (no dull grey's here) and your colors will be nice and bright.
 You'll be producing the cleanest laundry around!